 many people may be living with a variety of symptoms that just aren’t apparentFlights may cause Rela

 Some MS patients have complained relapses after long haul flights.
 Scientists are yet to prove the underlying cause.
-It can either be due to high altitude or confined setting.
+It can either be due to a high altitude or confined setting.

 The strange “MS Hug”